FFmpeg with LCEVC

 The following command line is an example using configurations for both the enhancement and the base codec.

 Note that GOP Length is no longer passed directly to x.265 using keyint as a parameter in the eil_params string.
-Rather, it is set using the generic -g option in FFmpeg.
-Other options for GOP length, such as min-keyint remain available
+Rather, it is set using the global -g option in FFmpeg.
+Other options for GOP length, such as min-keyint remain available and applicable with the use of scene-cut.

 -c:v lcevc_av1 -base_encoder aom -eil_params "<enhancement parameter string>;”